leo-gall/daytistics/README.md

 - 🤖 AI-generated reports to optimize well-being

 > [!IMPORTANT]
-> Daytistics is currently still in development and is therefore not yet available in the usual app stores.
+> Daytistics is currently in a prototype state.
+This means that code quality (tests, etc.) is secondary and the focus is on rapid development.

 ## Repository Overview